Hair loss : 55 causes of why your hair is falling

 Protein is like a fuel that supports and helps your body build healthy cells and tissue.
 Every cell in your body needs protein to repair and generate new tissue.
 It’s essential for our survival.

-Your hair is made up of protein fibre and requires it to grow.
+Your hair is made up of protein fiber and requires it to grow.
 If your diet lacks protein, your body will consume any available sources for its most important tasks, such as feeding your internal organs, rather than your hair follicles.

 6. Male Pattern Baldness or Androgenic alopecia